kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

 Each time the Application Controller observes the creation or mutation of an Application object, it will set the `Status.ObservedGeneration` to the `Generation` of the Application.
-As monotonicity of the object's `Generation` is ensured by the API Server, the `Satatus.ObservedGeneration` can be used to determine if the Application Controller has observed a mutation an Application object.
+As monotonicity of the object's `Generation` is ensured by the API Server, the `Satatus.ObservedGeneration` can be used to determine if the Application Controller has observed a mutation to an Application object.

 #### Adopting Existing Components
 The design of [Garbage Collection](#garabage-collection) allows existing objects to be aggregated into an Application.